mcngnt/softbody/README.md

  Softbody simulation using a spring model.

 ## How does it work ?
-This simulation use the euler integration for the moving each dot of the softbody.
-The springs in the soft body use the Hooke's law for applying foorces.
-Finally the convex shapes collisions are handled using a raycasting algorithm.
+This simulation uses the Euler's integration for moving each dot of the softbody.
+The springs in the soft body use the Hooke's law for applying forces.
+Finally, the convex shapes collisions are handled using a raycasting algorithm.
 The simulation also provides a way to create new shapes.

 ![](res/demo.gif)